 The hardware clock is a clock that is set by the BIOS and is used to keep track of the time when the system is turned off.
 The system time is the time that is set by the operating system and is used when the system is turned on.

 To use the hwclock command, type “hwclock” at the command prompt.
-This will display the current system time in hardware clock format.

 To set the system time, use the –set option.
 For example, to set the system time to 12:00pm on January 22nd, 2019, you would type the following command: